 The ease with which people younger than I take to technology is frightening (you should see my 3-year-old daughter on an iPad).
 They see it as a natural extension of their lives, and that explains why they see social as a natural extension of a business.
-Candidates are choosy, so if you’re not providing the evidence they want to see that you are the kind of people they want to work with, then you’re getting it wrong.
+Candidates are choosy, so if you’re not providing the evidence they want to see that you are the , then you’re getting it wrong.

 You should be choosy first, though